Guy McDonough: Australian Crawl

 Guy McDonough joined Australian Crawl in October 1980, supplying rhythm guitar, vocals, and songwriting.
 The Crawl released their second album Sirocco in 1981, which became a No. 1 album on the National charts.
 McDonough wrote or co-wrote five of its eleven tracks including two singles "Errol" and "Oh No Not You Again".
 He sang lead on "Oh No Not You Again" and on "Errol".
 "Errol" reached #18 on the Australian Singles Chart and was voted their third most popular song by listeners of Triple M in 2007.

 1982 saw the release of Sons of Beaches with McDonough again writing or co-writing five of its tracks.
 This album also reached No. 1 but the singles had less success.
 After its release, Bill McDonough left the Crawl.
 He was briefly replaced by Graham Bidstrup on drums for the 1983 EP release Semantics.
 This four-track EP contained no tracks written by McDonough but did feature the No. 1 Australian Singles Chart success "Reckless (Don't Be So)".
 The live album Phalanx released later that same year saw drummer John Watson replacing Bidstrup.
 The Crawl's biggest overseas break came when Duran Duran took the band as support on an international tour.

 Death

 In the early months of 1984, McDonough decided to detox in an attempt to break away from alcohol and heroin addiction.
 McDonough booked into rehab with family support but then decided to not finish his program and returned home to follow a naturopathic procedure provided by a 'qualified' friend.
 Unfortunately this was an error of judgment as this treatment exacerbated his health situation rather than improve it, leading him to contract viral pneumonia and to be admitted to hospital in Melbourne, forcing Australian Crawl off the road.
-McDonough was in the Intensive Care Unit for many weeks, and improved enough to return home for a few day visits; but due to extreme physical deterioration from months in hospital and a failing immune system from AIDS he contracted a secondary infection and was placed back into the Intensive Care Unit.
+McDonough was in the Intensive Care Unit for many weeks, and improved enough to return home; but due to extreme physical deterioration from months in hospital and a weakened immune system, he contracted a secondary infection and was placed back into the Intensive Care Unit.
 Despite intense medical intervention, on 26 June 1984, he died at the age of 28.